 We have to content ourselves with an investment that spreads our risk while delivering growth.
 There’s nothing sexy about it and we’ll certainly miss out on the overnight successes.
 However, we’re also far less likely to lose our net worth on a gamble.
-The Ashburton 1200 ETF has been the Just One Lap preferred ETF since we did this podcast.
+The Ashburton 1200 ETF (old code was ASHGEQ, changed to ASHEQF as the ETF became a feeder fund with lower TER) has been the Just One Lap preferred ETF since we did this podcast.
 In this post, we’ll explain why.

 How to think about ETFs

 Once you understand what an ETF is, comparing products becomes simple.
 By applying the following criteria, you can get a sense of where exactly your money is going: